stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 13 - Best of Georgia Tech HCI.md

 > Shahmiri, F., Chen, C., Waghmare, A., Zhang, D., Mittal, S., Zhang, S., Wang, Y., Wang, Z., Starner, T., & Abowd, G. (2019).
 Serpentine: A Self-Powered Reversibly Deformable Cord Sensor for Human Input.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
 ACM.

 Topic: self-powered sensor that can sense a variety of human input.
 Successful test results (97.7%) accuracy suggests that this sensor facilitate ubiquitous computing applications.

+## The Parenting Actor-Network Of Latino Immigrants In The United States

+> Wong-Villacres, M., Kumar, N., & DiSalvo, B. (2019).
+The Parenting Actor-Network of Latino Immigrants in the United States.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
+ACM.

+Topic: HCI (via Actor-Network Theory or ANT) to support parenting initiatives, particularly in education.